Did you have to learn a foreign language in school? Do those language classes not trigger happy memories?

 Having curiosity is a big asset!
 With a language comes a whole world of history and geography to explore.
-Not to speak of music, food, film, literature, philosophy, local and regional traditions.
+Not to mention music, food, film, literature, philosophy, and local and regional traditions.

-There are numerous groups on Facebook, Instagram, Google+, and YouTube that deal with language learning – learners who share their own progress and advice, as well as teachers who provide content and/or market their program or language business.
+Numerous groups on Facebook, Instagram, Google+, and YouTube deal with language learning – learners who share their progress and advice and teachers who provide content and/or market their program or language business.

 So-called Slow Travel has recently become popular.
 It means staying for a week or two (or longer) in one place and exploring your surroundings on foot, by bike, on short train or bus trips, etc.

 Subsequently it’s perfect for combining travel with your language hobby.
 Stay a week in a town, and you’ll get to know the neighborhood markets, the pubs, and cafes.
 You’ll meet some of the locals who go there.
 With them, you can use (and practice) your new language without anxiety.
 Once back from a stay like that, it’s easy to stay passionate about your new language.